Table of Contents

 That’s why for teething babies, wearing an amber bracelet will help relieve pain and make your baby less fussy.

-- Ancient natural amber, untreated: has a reddish-brown color, is not eye-catching and has small cracks due to the drying process of the resin.
-This is very rare on the market
+- Ancient natural amber, untreated: has a reddish-brown color, is not eye-catching, and has small cracks due to the drying process of the resin.
+This is very rare on the market.

-- Copal: is natural amber but with a shorter lifespan than ancient amber, it is lighter in color than ancient amber and is also more common.
+- Copal: is natural amber but with a shorter lifespan than ancient amber.
+It is lighter in color than ancient amber and is also more common.

-- Modern (artificial) amber: is a type of amber made from living turpentine, the most popular, affordable price, colors, designs of all kinds.
+- Modern (artificial) amber: is a type of amber made from living turpentine, the most popular, affordable price, colors, and designs of all kinds.

 - Ancient natural amber treated: bright, eye-catching, high commercial value.
 High-end jewelry is usually made from this type of amber

-4. Guide to distinguish authentic amber stone
+VII.
+Guide to distinguishing authentic amber stone

 In addition to real amber, people fake a lot of plastic amber on the market today.
 Below, An An summarizes and presents a few ways to distinguish types of amber: